TechpriestEnginseer/Community-Patch-Events-Development/Hokath Events/UniqueEvents/readme.txt

+This folder adds a unique event to every civ!
+(and also some of my favourite modded ones, at some point)

+The event works like this:
-When you hit the classical era +30pop the event pops (around first half classical usually), and can pop every x turns thereafter (if an option is available).
-If this happens you must invoke it (WIP) All civs have an option to get a great person, and that will be probably be the only one you can choose the first time (so you can mouse over others to see what they do and require)
+When you hit the classical era & +30pop the event pops (around first half classical usually), If this happens you must invoke one choice (there is no do-nothing option at the moment) All civs have Choice 1 - get a great person, and that will probably be the only one you can choose the first time (so you can mouse over others to see what they do and require) Choice 1 is not one-shot, and has a {150} turn cooldown on standard, all the others are.

+Below is listed:
+"""--Civ--Name of Event
+choice 2 - prereqs, costs, bonuses
+choice 3 - "
+choice 4 - "
+choice 5 - "
+choice 6 - "

+Design notes"""

+Disclaimer:
+First round these are very unbalanced and some probably far too heavy handed.
+I've tried to make these historically flavourful, but ofc some times i couldn't fit in everything I wanted to other times there wasn't enough good material (Babylon didn't stick around to see the atomic era) So please forgive me for destroying the history of these various cultures in an attempt to make the game more flavourful I will of course take any and all feedback.

+I have not used:
+NumFreeTradeRoutes over concerns w/ corporation balance LUA,sql - this runs purely from Gazebos triggers in xml, its super easy for the user to edit! (and for me to write, lolz)

+This took a *long* time to do.
+Hope you enjoy, and as always have fun with Vox Populi!

 -----Completed-----